“Why am I still having problems with small projects?

 9. Your team is too large.
 Your project may be small, but it impacts several areas of the company.
 Everyone feels like they need someone on the team.
 You have fifteen people on the team when a handful will do.

 Create a small core team.
 Make sure the team represents the primary stakeholder groups.
 You may wish to create a supplemental team of individuals who may be engaged as needed.

 10. You are using the wrong tools.
-Some project managers spend more time setting up their tools than managing the project.
+One may spend more time setting up their tools than managing the effort.

 Keep things simple.
 For example, rather than using complex scheduling tools, you may use Excel.

 11. You are managing too many projects.
-Project managers may be assigned numerous projects.
-The project managers may have difficulty prioritizing and juggling the management activities resulting in wasted time.
+An individual may have a heavier load than they can manage.
+These managers may have difficulty prioritizing and juggling all the activities resulting in wasted time.

-The person or persons responsible for assigning project managers should be careful to assess each project, estimate the time required by the project manager, and maximize project management resources.
-Monitor success rates for small projects and make adjustments as needed.
+The resource manager should be careful to assess each project, estimate the time required for each project manager.
+Monitor success rates for these endeavors and make adjustments as needed.

 12. You have not identified the important stakeholders.
 Surely we know who the stakeholders are or do we?
 We are tempted to skip the stakeholder identification.